mespino4/smolink/docs/README.md

 # Smolink: A URL Shortener

-Smolink is a simple URL shortener application built with Flask (backend) and React (frontend).
+Smolink is a lightweight and user-friendly URL shortener application built with React, Flask and SQLite.

 ## Table of Contents